remotemerge/esewa-php-sdk/README.md

 ## Getting Help

-We track bugs and feature requests using GitHub issues and prioritize addressing them ASAP.
+Bugs and feature requests are tracked using GitHub issues, and prioritization is given to addressing them as soon as possible.

-* For account and payment related concerns, please reach [eSewa] by calling or emailing them.
+* For account and payment related concerns, please contact [eSewa] directly by calling or emailing them.
-* If you believe you have found a bug, please [open an issue](https://github.com/cixware/esewa-php-sdk/issues/new) on GitHub.
+* If a bug is identified, please [open an issue](https://github.com/remotemerge/esewa-php-sdk/issues/new) on GitHub.
-* For assistance with integrating eSewa into your application, don't hesitate to contact [Cixware].
+* For assistance with integrating eSewa into your application, feel free to reach out to the support team.

 ## Quick Examples